-When to start training a puppy and what command learn first
+When to start training a puppy and which command to learn first

-Answer: You can start training a puppy at 7 to 8 weeks of its age.
-This is a good time to teach basic commands.
+Answer: You can start training a puppy at the age of 7 to 8 weeks.
+This is a good time to teach him the basic commands.

-Little puppies don’t yet know how to behave, so they tend to bite, jump on people, pee in the house, bark, and so on.
-The owner’s job is to teach his pet good manners.
-Then he will grow up to be a good, non-problematic dog.
+Little puppies don’t know how to behave yet, so they tend to bite, jump on people, pee in the house, bark and so on.
+It’s the owner’s job to teach his pet good manners.
+Then he’ll grow up to be a good, unproblematic dog.

 Why start training a puppy so early?

-Some may think a 7-8 week old puppy is too young to be trained.
-Indeed, it used to be that even trainers recommended starting training only after all vaccines and boosters had been passed.
+Some may think that a 7-8 week old puppy is too young to be trained.
+In fact, in the past, even trainers recommended not starting training until all vaccinations and boosters have been gone through.

-At 6 months of age, puppies begin a transition period, so they are prone to disobedience and bad behavior at this time.
-So it’s best if you start lessons before 6 months of age.
+At 6 months of age, puppies begin a transitional period in which they’re prone to disobedience and bad behavior.
+That’s why it’s best to start classes before the age of 6 months.

 What if your puppy is older?
-Start over as it is described below.
+Start from the beginning, as described below.

-What commands should I train my puppy first?
+What commands should I teach my puppy first?

-The first thing you need to teach your puppy is its daily routine.
-Your new family member should know where and when it eats and goes to bed, when and what things it can play, where it can go to the toilet.
-The daily routine makes the puppy feel more relaxed, and it lays the foundation for further training.
+The first thing you need to teach your puppy is his daily routine.
+Your new family member should know where and when to eat and go to bed, when to play, and where to go potty.
+The daily routine will make the puppy feel more relaxed and lay the foundation for further training.

-Along with the daily routine, at 7-8 weeks, you can start training a puppy basic commands such as:
+Along with the daily routine, at 7-8 weeks, you can start teaching the puppy basic commands such as:

 • sit;